tusharsaran/datastructures/LinkedList/Readme.md

 <br><br>

-- Circular Double linked List : is the linked list which is similar to double linked and consists of data and the address to the previous and next node.
+- <b>Circular Double linked List :</b> is the linked list which is similar to double linked and consists of data and the address to the previous and next node.
 Also the last cell consists of the  data and address of the first cell.

 <br>